Tooting Bec F.C.: History

 The 2017–18 season saw Tooting Bec win the Surrey Elite Intermediate League, earning promotion to Division One of the Combined Counties League.
 At the end of the 2020–21 season the club were transferred to Division One of the Southern Counties East League.

+The club has six men's teams and their reserves currently play in the Surrey South Eastern Combination.

 Ground

-The club played at Fishponds Lane in Tooting during their first season, before moving to Prince Georges Playing Fields in Raynes Park.
+The club played at Fishponds Playing Field in Tooting during their first season, before moving to Prince Georges Playing Fields in Raynes Park.
 They later relocated to Tooting & Mitcham's Imperial Fields ground.
 Ahead of the 2022–23 season the club announced a groundshare agreement with Chipstead.